 There are brain imaging methods available today that show when someone has Alzheimer’s disease, or when there is too much activity (my interpretation- too many thoughts) causing the brain to become incoherent (my interpretation- scrambled) long before the onset of symptoms.

 All organs in the body are connected to the brain through the central nervous system.
 When I worked with an energy worker, he spent over 90% of his time working in the brain because he had learned when the brain works properly, the body follows suit responding to the brain.
 Every part of the body is affected by the brain.
 Brain health is extremely important but as I explained in my blog about depression brain scans, psychiatrists are the only medical specialists that do not look at the organ they treat.
 In other words, they guess.
 Although the costs associated with brain imaging are not covered by most insurance companies at this time, there are other areas of focus to improve brain health that are available to everyone.

-- Consider more carefully the music you listen to, the electronic games you play, the videos you watch including pornography as studies indicate they do affect mental health.
+- Consider more carefully the music you listen to, the electronic games you play, and the videos you watch, including pornography, as studies indicate they do affect mental health.

-- Consider following Dr. Amen’s brain-smart program that has been statistically proven to elevate mood, improve memory, and blood flow.
+- Consider following Dr. Amen’s brain-smart program, which has been statistically proven to elevate mood, and improve memory and blood flow.

 Junk Thought Video

 This YouTube video about “Junk Thoughts” points out some unique perspectives about the pollution affecting mental health.